 Hi there!
 I’m a junior here at Amherst College and I’m in love with it.
 I’m happy to be a part of such a close knit community, and get to know people from all walks of life.
 There are so many opportunities to get involved in and around campus so I’m always wishing I could do more.
 Already Amherst has really opened me up to a ton of new interests like West African Dance and farming.
 My email is firstname.lastname@example.org if you want to ask me about Amherst or send me some sick puns.
 I hope to see or hear from you soon!

 Hometown: Los Angeles, CA

-Favorite question asked on tours: Would you sit on Frost's lap?
+Favorite question asked on tours: What did you do this summer?

 Name: Grace Orr ‘19